 The PAULING FILE is a relational database containing hundreds of database fields.
-Selected database fields are licensed to different publishing houses, that integrate them into printed products (handbooks), or databases (on-line or off-line), developping their own retrieval software.
+Selected database fields are licensed to different publishing houses, that integrate them into printed products (handbooks), or databases (on-line or off-line), developing their own retrieval software.
 This page lists products based on PAULING FILE data, as well as larger products where PAULING FILE data have been incorporated.

 ●●● PAULING FILE products

-Alloy Phase Diagrams Center (on-line product)
+ASM Alloy Phase Diagram Database (on-line product)

 ASM International, Materials Park, Ohio-USA